-Due to our team’s experience before Lehigh County, Northampton County, and surrounding courts, our attorneys are frequently called upon to act as regional counsel on behalf of companies located outside of the Lehigh Valley.
+Due to our team’s experience before Lehigh County, Northampton County, and surrounding courts, our attorneys are frequently called upon to act as local counsel on behalf of companies located outside of the Lehigh Valley.
 In this instance, we work in tandem with corporate counsel to develop strategies and provide the best possible service to their company/client.

 Representing clients before all levels of the court system, our group of litigators handles a wide variety of civil litigation disputes including:

 - Personal Injury

 - Creditors’ Rights and Bankruptcy

 - Antitrust and Securities